LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

     ]))

+We further discuss template definition via the rule format, which forms the core advantage of this framework, in the section of the documentation.

 Evaluating Model
 ################

 The PyNeuraLogic library allows users to evaluate and train models on different backends.
-Those backends (except for the Java backend) have to be installed separately.
+Those backends (except for the native Java backend) have to be installed separately.
 To get a model that can be evaluated/trained, you have to build its template first.

 .. code-block:: Python